Political positions of Hillary Clinton: Legal rights

 Clinton's stance on illegal immigration has softened over time.
-In a 2003 radio appearance, Senator Clinton said: "We've got to do several things and I am, you know, adamantly against illegal immigrants. ...
+In 2003, Senator Clinton said: "We've got to do several things and I am, you know, adamantly against illegal immigrants. ...
 Certainly we've got to do more at our borders.
 And people have to stop employing illegal immigrants."
 However, also during her time in the Senate, Clinton cosponsored a bipartisan amnesty bill for many illegal workers in the agricultural industry; backed a bill by Senator Edward M. Kennedy that would grant permanent resident status to some illegal immigrants who had been in the country for at least five years and worked for at least two years; and supported college tuition relief for young people who had entered the county illegally.
 In April 2006, speaking to the U.S. Hispanic Chamber of Commerce, Clinton said her work for her New York constituents could fall afoul of the Border Protection, Anti-terrorism and Illegal Immigration Control Act of 2005, since some of her constituents are illegal immigrants.
 "I realize I would be a criminal, too.
 My staff would be criminal.
 We help people with all kinds of problems."
-On March 8, 2006, she strongly criticized H.R.
+In March 2006, she strongly criticized H.R.
 4437, a bill passed by the House of Representatives in December 2005 and sent to the Senate, Clinton called the measure "a rebuke to what America stands for" and said it would be "an unworkable scheme to try to deport 11 million people, which you have to have a police state to try to do."
 She believed the solution to the illegal immigration problem was to make "a path to earned citizenship for those who are here, working hard, paying taxes, respecting the law, and willing to meet a high bar for becoming a citizen."

 In May and June 2007, Clinton cast preliminary votes (in terms of amendments and cloture) in support of the high-profile, compromise-based but very controversial, comprehensive immigration reform bill known as the Secure Borders, Economic Opportunity and Immigration Reform Act of 2007.

 When the bill was again brought forward, she continued to vote in favor of cloture motions to consider it.

 In October 2007, Clinton voted in favor of a small subset of the previous bill, the DREAM Act.

 In 2007, Clinton called for an increase in the number of H-1B visas.

 At a debate at Drexel University in Philadelphia on October 30, 2007, Clinton committed to support of New York Governor Eliot Spitzer's plan to give driver's licenses to illegal immigrants.
 Two minutes later, she recanted the position and blamed the Bush administration for not passing immigration reform.
 The following day, she clarified her position in a prepared statement by coming out in support of Spitzer's bill.